• Skip to main content

 8.1: Track Performance Metrics

-Objective: Measure the effectiveness of the revised PM program.
+Measure the effectiveness of the revised PM program.

 Actions: Collect data on equipment performance, downtime, and maintenance costs;